Engine not starting?

 • 48,601 POSTS

-It may be just not sending power to fuses check with key on at fuses and see what you have with a volt meter like remove the fuse and stick prong of volt meter in it if it doesn't work with key on on one then i'd say that may be your problem.
-Make sure to check all fusible links and ignition switch as well as it may be an ignition switch.
+it may be just not sending power to fuses check with key on at fuses and see what you have with a volt meter like remove the fuse and stick prong of volt meter in it if it doesn't work with key on on one then i'd say that may be your problem. make sure to check all fusible links and ignition switch as well as it may be an ignition switch.

-Sunday, August 30th, 2020 AT 10:47 AM (Merged)
+Aug 30, 2020 at 10:47 AM (Merged)

 BRIAN K SWOPE